Paperspace/gradient-cli/README.md

 gradient workflows create [type] [--options]
 ```

 For a full list of available commands run `gradient workflows --help`.
-You can also view more info about Deployments in the [docs](https://docs.paperspace.com/gradient/explore-train-deploy/workflows).
+You can also view more info about Workflows in the [docs](https://docs.paperspace.com/gradient/explore-train-deploy/workflows).

 Contributing
 ============